InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/reinstallation.rst

 For a Stack **without access to a Graph database** you will need the following: -

-*   A compatible kubernetes cluster (i.e. Kubernetes 1.23)
-*   Worker nodes, with each that providing at least 18Gi RAM and 8 cores with a combined total of at least 25Gi RAM cores and 12 cores.
 *   A ``KUBECONFIG`` file (providing admin access to the cluster)
 *   A compatible kubectl client (i.e. kubectl 1.23)
 *   An ACME/let's encrypt account (for SSL certificates) (`letsencrypt`_)